cisocrgroup/ocrd_cis/README.md

 path to th default 3-grams language model file.

 ### ocrd-cis-wer
-Helper tool to calculate the word error rate aligned ocr files.
+Helper tool to calculate the word error rate of aligned ocr files.
 It writes a simple JSON-formated stats file to the given output file group.

 This tool accepts the following Arguments:
  * `--parameter` set configuration file